 Included in ZVV tickets.

-Download the SBB Mobile app prior to your arrival.
+Download the SBB Mobile app before you get there.
 It functions well for real-time schedules, platform information, and planning your routes; navigation becomes effortless.